Census Dots

 Native American/Other

-Of the 100 places in New Hampshire, Hanover is the 19th most populous.
+Hanover is ranked the 20th most populous place in New Hampshire, out of 100 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Hanover was ranked the 19th most populous place in the 2020 Census.

 Hanover's White Population